sledorze/morphic-ts/README.md

 Business Models just got a lot easier

-This library adress the pain of writting _and maintaining_ code for business _without any Magic_ in Typescript
+This library addresses the pain of writing _and maintaining_ code for business _without any Magic_ in Typescript

 The goal is to increase, in order of importance

 - Correctness
 - Productivity
-- Developper Experience
+- Developer Experience

 It is has two side blended into one; generic ADT manipulation AND Generic, customizable and extensible derivations

 ## /!\ New Release UPDATE /!\

-### Note: The whole documentation will be updated when things have totally stabilised
+### Note: The whole documentation will be updated when things have totally stabilized

-Lastest release introduces Env inference for Config.
+Latest release introduces Env inference for Config.
 It has breaking changes that were supposed to be easy-to-adapt, mostly syntactic, changes.
 This has not received the right amount of feedback before releasing and we'll backtrack on some changes (below annotated BACKTRACKED)